-We set the steady state markups (intermediate good firms, importing firms) to 1.2, a standard value in the DSGE literature, which is also the same as most of the steady state markups that are reported in the calibration section of MAJA.
-However, following MAJA, Swedish export goods producing firms' markup is calibrated to a lower value to 1.05, in order to avoid double markup on these goods.
-For wage markup, recall that η is calibrated to the Riksbank's estimated value, 3.65.
-Also note that at state state wage markup can be defined as $\lambda^W = (\frac{l}{n})^{\eta}$.
-Since all the variables at the right and side are already calibrated, then wage markup is also calibrated to 1.3, approximately.
-For foreign economy, we follow MAJA and set the foreign wage markup λ^W_F to 1.6.
+Table 5 presents the values for the steady state markups of firms.
+For intermediate good firms and import goods firms to 1.2, a standard value in the DSGE literature.
+However, following Corbo and Strid (2020), Swedish export goods producing firms' markup is calibrated to a lower value to 1.05, in order to avoid double markup on these goods.
+The steady state wage markup can be defined as $\lambda^W = (\frac{l}{n})^{\eta}$ .
+Given the steady state values of labor force participation l and employment n, the value of $\eta$ determines the wage markup.
+Since we estimate the Frisch elasticity parameter $\eta$ , wage markup is implicitly estimated.
+The implicit estimated wage markup is approximately 1.3.

-3.6 Elasticities of substitution between imported and domestic good parameters, home bias parameters and export demand parameters
+3.1.5 Elasticities of substitution between imported and domestic good and other trade parameters